University Academic Advising Community Bylaws

 - Canvas Course

-- One of the UAAC Co-Chairs will be the main administrator of the UAAC Canvas and will be able to add and remove members as needed
+- Either the UAAC Chair or Vice Chair will be the main administrator of the UAAC Canvas and will be able to add and remove members as needed

 - The UAAC Recorder will have administrator access to the Canvas page and will upload agendas, minutes, and other materials as needed

-- All UAAC Committee Co-Chair have ‘teacher’/administrator access to edit their own
+- All UAAC Committee Co-Chairs have ‘teacher’/administrator access to edit their own

 individual committee pages